GitHub GitHub

 Hello!
 I am a third-year Ph.D. student in the Department of Computer Science at Purdue University, advised by Prof. Dan Goldwasser.
 My work centers on using natural language processing to understand and draw conclusions from large amounts of unstructured data.
 In particular, I've built scalable and interpretable NLP systems that reason about human behavior, beliefs, emotions, and values as expressed in noisy real-world corpora—especially social media.

-Before coming to Purdue, I earned my B.Sc. in Computer Science and Mathematics from the University of Nebraska-Lincoln.
-There, I worked with Prof. Stephen Scott on continuous-layered neural architectures guided by integral equations, and with Prof. M. R. Hasan on improving classification performance for rare classes.
+Before coming to Purdue, I earned my B.Sc. in Computer Science and Mathematics from the University of Nebraska-Lincoln, where I was first introduced to ML in working with Prof. Stephen Scott and Prof. M. R. Hasan.

 News